-This is a new short story of mine that came to life from me listening to Chopin’s Nocturnes on repeat for the whole night.
-In no way do I say that the male character is him in this story… And I just love the word “pianoforte”, it sounds beautiful.
+This is a short story of mine that came to life from me listening to Chopin’s Nocturnes on repeat for the whole night.
+In no way do I say that the male character is him in this story… And I just love the word “pianoforte”, it sounds beautiful to me.

 Pianoforte – a Short Story

 With her fingers lightly gripping the quill, the black ink smeared on her fingers and across the paper, if I may paint her clumsiness and lack of etiquette, she tried to write him another letter.
 But what was there for her to write about?
 After all, they had never met.
 She had seen him once from the crowd as she watched his fingers dance across the keys of a pianoforte while clutching her mother’s hand to calm her nerves.

 Her father told her to behave well, for she could meet a well-dressed lad.
 But she only had eyes for the old man behind the piano, and it felt as if the musician was laying his fingers across her soul.
 And every beat of her heart seemed to be in tune with the piece.

 She wanted to confess her admirations but felt as if that might have been a little too foolish.
 For the man was thrice her age and a complete stranger, so she wrote about her day and her dreams, as much as there was to write for a 14-year-old lady.

 Mama and the girls did some embroidery today… Such a bore.

 Well, pardon me, but reading Oscar Wilde seems much more of a pleasurable activity.
 She insists that a woman must know crafts, but what about knowing arts?
 Isn’t it something that makes an intelligent woman?
 I want to drown in books, and I have been begging my papa for a piano, but he always tells me that I should come back to earth from the clouds, for it is not something that we could afford.